 Dear [Name]:

-We are pleased to confirm our acceptance and understanding of the services we are to provide for the quarterly periods and year ended [Date].
+We are pleased to confirm our acceptance and understanding of the services we are to provide for the quarterly periods and year ended [Dae].
 Attached is a copy of our Terms and Conditions, which is specifically incorporated herein.
 If the terms of Terms and Conditions ae inconsistent with the terms of this letter, the terms of this letter apply.

 You have requested that we prepare the quarterly and annual financial statements of [Firm], which comprise the statement of assets, liabilities, and partners’ capital – income tax basis as of each quarter-end and [Date], and the related statements of revenue and expenses – income tax basis, partners’ capital – income tax basis and cash flows – income tax basis for each quarter and for the year then ended, and perform a compilation engagement with respect to those financial statements.
 These financial statements will not include related notes to the financial statements as required for financial statements prepared in accordance with income tax basis of accounting.